 Most equestrian manufacturers provide their customers with tack gear for large equines.
 And the Clydesdale Horse is not an exception.
 Look for an appropriate saddle, cinch, and bridle suitable for your companion.
 Before buying equipment, check the product’s description to choose the right size.

 As we already mentioned, Clydesdale Horses have a calm temperament.
 That makes the breed a superb choice for beginner riders.
 Besides, the big size of the equine is suitable for larger equestrians.
-Some Clydesdales are used for riding while others prefer driving and pulling.
+Some Clydesdales are used as riding horses, while others prefer driving and pulling.

 Shire Horse vs Clydesdale: Size Comparison